-We were engaged to perform a reasonable assurance engagement in accordance with § 317 Abs.
-3a HGB to obtain reasonable assurance about whether the reproduction of the consolidated financial statements and the combined management report (hereinafter also referred to as "ESEF documents") prepared for publication purposes complies in all material respects with the requirements of § 328 Abs.
-1 HGB for the electronic reporting format ("ESEF format").
+We have performed a reasonable assurance engagement in accordance with § 317 Abs.
+3a HGB to obtain reasonable assurance about whether the information contained in the file "pKGaA KA KLB ESEF-2023-12-31-en.zip" (hash 655c64d1130bce5ec5c472f363f033563a521f6evalue: 3d7ac45b5e06fa6f68dc4105] and the reproduction of the consolidated financial statements and the combined management report (hereinafter also referred to as "ESEF documents") prepared for publication purposes complies in all material re-spects with the requirements of Section 328 (1) HGB for the electronic reporting format ("ESEF format").
+In accordance with German legal requirements, this audit only extends to the conversion of the information contained in the consolidated financial statements and the combined manage-ment report into the ESEF format and therefore does not extend to the information contained in these reproductions or any other information contained in the above-mentioned file.